Seasonal Educator at The White Memorial Conservation Center in Litchfield, CT

 The White Memorial Conservation Center is a private, nonprofit nature center and museum that provides year-round education programs for children and adults.
 The Center is nestled in the heart of The White Memorial Foundation, a 4,000 nature sanctuary in the northwestern hills of CT.
 Four guiding principles direct our work: education, conservation, recreation, and research.
 Please peruse whitememorialcc.org for more information on our property.

-White Memorial is looking for a Seasonal Educator to work under the supervision of the Education Director for a 30-week period, spanning from April 2 until October 26, 2018.
+White Memorial is seeking a Seasonal Educator to work under the supervision of the Education Director for a 30-week period, spanning from April 1 until October 25, 2019 (position can end 1-2 months earlier if needed, but cannot start later).
 The majority of those weeks will be part-time, at 20 hours/week.
-However, for a 3-week period from July 9-27, the position will be full-time (40 hours) in order to facilitate a summer camp.
-This position will offer experience in the multitude of activities required of an Education Department at a small, but well-used nature center and museum.
+However, for a 3-week period from July 8-26, the position will be full-time (40 hours) in order to facilitate a summer camp.
+This position will offer experience in the multitude of activities required of an Education Department at a small, but busy nature center and museum.
 Compensation is $11/hour.
 Housing and benefits are not provided.
-The work schedule for this position will vary based on programming, with each week’s schedule being created 2 weeks prior.
-Mondays-Saturdays are potential work days, Sundays are off.
-Late afternoon/evening programming will likely be assigned.
+The work schedule for this position will vary based on programming, with each week’s schedule being created two weeks prior.
+Late afternoon/evening programming and weekend hours will be assigned.

 Tasks may include, but are not limited to: